rackerlabs/rackspace-how-to/content/cloud-servers/reset-the-root-password-from-rescue-mode.md

    command.
 Performing this step prevents the check from automatically running during a reboot, causing boot time to take longer than you expect.

-   You run this check on `/dev/xvdb1` if your server is using the Xen Server hypervisor, and `/dev/sdb1`if it is using Xen Classic.
+   You run this check on `/dev/xvdb1` if your server is using the XenServer&reg;
+   hypervisor, and `/dev/sdb1` if it is using Xen&reg; Classic.

    The following example reset command uses `/dev/xvdb1`: